MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/azure-machine-learning.md

 ### Machine learning files

 In most cases, your data science team will provide the files and resources needed to train the machine learning model.
-The following files in the example project would be provided by the data scientists:
+In the example project, data scientists would provide these files:

 * __Training script__ (`train.py`): The training script contains logic specific to the model that you're training.
 * __Scoring file__ (`score.py`): When the model is deployed as a web service, the scoring file receives data from clients and scores it against the model.
 The output is then returned to the client.